 - Adult Jindo dogs will also eat two smaller meals a day if preferred.

 In Korea, Jindo can frequently be seen roaming the streets or countryside surviving off of domestic scraps.
 Hence, their digestion is well suited to a wide variety of human foods.
-Though they can handle eating human food, it certainly isn’t the best for them.
+Though they can handle eating human food, it isn’t always the best for them.
+You may notice your Jindo has a uniquely adventurous palate!

 Giving them a diet as close to that of the wild will help maintain health for years to come.
 Some owners choose to feed their Jindo a raw diet but they also do well with a high protein grain free kibble.
 Avoid feeding your Jindo a kibble made with corn, as their digestive system isn’t used to heavy starches.
 Carbohydrates in general aren’t part of a primitive Jindo’s diet.
 Corn meal especially has a relatively high glycemic index that may cause obesity in your Jindo.